 While weaving in ends doesn’t take a lot of time or concentration, you need to do it the correct way in order to make sure the ends don’t poke out or unravel.
 And how you do it can depend on a lot of things, from what type of crochet stitch you’re using to whether your project has seams or not.

-Grab your tapestry needle and test these three options for weaving in your crochet ends!
+Test these three options for weaving in your crochet ends!

 1. Weave through the stitches